-- 16. review the staffing structure of the school annually, ensuring that it meets the requirements the school development plan, the curriculum and is affordable - 17. consider applications from staff for variation to contract (such as secondments, early retirement, leave of absence, reduced working hours and flexible working requests) - 18. review staff work-life balance, working conditions and wellbeing, including monitoring staff absence rates - 19. oversee the operation of the appraisal policy, including making arrangements for the headteacher's performance management - 20. review pay decision data to ensure that pay increments are awarded fairly - 21. ensure that staffing procedures (including recruitment procedures) comply with equality legislation and safer recruitment practice - 22. monitor the provision of staff training and CPD, ensuring sufficient budget is allocated
+- 29. review the staffing structure of the school annually, ensuring that it meets the requirements the school development plan, the curriculum and is affordable. - 30. consider applications from staff for variation to contract (such as secondments, early retirement, leave of absence, reduced working hours and flexible working requests) - 31. review staff work-life balance, working conditions and wellbeing, including monitoring staff absence rates.

+- 32. oversee the operation of the appraisal policy, including making arrangements for the headteacher's performance management. - 33. review pay decision data to ensure that pay increments are awarded fairly. - 34. ensure that staffing procedures (including recruitment procedures) comply with equality legislation and safer recruitment practice. - 35. monitor the provision of staff training and CPD, ensuring sufficient budget is allocated.

-Premises, health and safety
+Premises, health, and safety

-- 23. ensure that safeguarding policies, procedures and training is effective and complies with the law at all times, having regard to statutory guidance Keeping Children Safe in Education - 24. ensure appropriate risk assessments are carried out and reviewed on a regular basis, particularly in response to changes in equipment or circumstances - 25. monitor the completion of actions and recommendations arising from risk assessments - 26. review the school's accessibility plan - 27. receive an annual health and safety audit report and monitor any arising actions - 28. receive a regular report on accident statistics, near misses, incidents of violence or aggression - 29. ensure that a process is in place to approve educational visits, ensuring that health and safety planning and risk assessments have been undertaken for them - 30. ensure that inspections of the school site, buildings and equipment take place (annually and at appropriate intervals), and a report is received identifying any issues - 31. monitor the health and safety training that staff and governors undertake - 32. review, adopt and monitor all policies delegated by the board
+- 36. ensure that safeguarding policies, procedures and training is effective and complies with the law at all times, having regard to statutory guidance Keeping Children Safe in Education - 37. ensure appropriate risk assessments are carried out and reviewed on a regular basis, particularly in response to changes in equipment or circumstances. - 38. monitor the completion of actions and recommendations arising from risk assessments. - 39. review the school's accessibility plan. - 40. receive an annual health and safety audit report and monitor any arising actions. - 41. receive a regular report on accident statistics, near misses, incidents of violence or aggression. - 42. ensure that a process is in place to approve educational visits, ensuring that health and safety planning and risk assessments have been undertaken for them. - 43. ensure that inspections of the school site, buildings and equipment take place (annually and at appropriate intervals), and a report is received identifying any issues. - 44. monitor the health and safety training that staff and governors undertake. - 45. review, adopt and monitor all policies delegated by the board.

 Delegated policies

 Safeguarding - then to FGB

-Website (live)

-Behaviour and Behaviour principles - then to FGB
+Behaviour and Behaviour statement - then to FGB

+Teacher performance and capability inc (Teacher Appraisal and Capability)

-GDPR covers data protection and Staff records
+Data Protection covers GDPR and Staff records

-Health and Safety
+Health and Safety - then FGB

 Premises Management document

-Staff Discipline & Dismissal, Code of Conduct, Grievance - then to FGB
+Staff behaviour and grievance inc, Code of Conduct, - then to FGB

 Allegations and abuse against staff

 Teachers Pay and Pay scales - then to FGB

 Charging and Remissions

+SCR - Live document

+Register of Business Interest - Live document

 View Department for Education statutory policies guidance